cj-wong/AddressForwarder/README.md

 Ever want to know when your WAN IP address changes?
 You can now with *I've Moved*!
 This project automates public IP address checking using *[ipify][IPIFY]* and alerts via *[IFTTT][IFTTT]* when a change happens.
 This project is helpful for monitoring dynamic WAN IP addresses, and at the moment only supports IPv4.

-In branch `cloudflare`, the project automates updates to the DNS entries of your domains.
+In branch `cloudflare`, the project automates updates to the DNS entries of your subdomains.
+Currently, only `A` records are supported.

 ## Branches